 It might be a story of many book-lovers who die to read the books but can’t buy ones.
-They cut their expenses, they suppress their urge to go to a newly-realized multi-starrer movie, they nip in the bud their desire to spend a few bucks on a denim, they visit every possible old book store, they haggle to the book-shop owner to buy as many as possible books with the paltry budget and then they walk home with a cheerful grin taking the bag full of books on shoulder having spent all the money they have, still they find they haven’t bought enough books.
+They cut their expenses, they suppress their urge to go to a newly-realized multi-starer movie, they nip in the bud their desire to spend a few bucks on a denim, they visit every possible old book store, they haggle to the book-shop owner to buy as many as possible books with the meager budget and then they walk home with a cheerful grin taking the bag full of books on shoulder having spent all the money they have, still they find they haven’t bought enough books.
 The more they read, the more they feel thirsty to read more.

 Rise of a serial book-stealer: